Proof-Of-Humanity/proof-of-humanity-v2-contracts/README.md

 Smart contracts for the cross-chain version of Proof-of-Humanity

-In order to test run (will also compile the contracts):
+In order to test (will also compile the contracts) run:

 ```shell
 npx hardhat test